peterbraden/genetic-lisa/readme.md

 This time I used circles instead of ellipses.
 And I add the ability to cross breed between browsers.
 In 10,000 generations or so, I was getting interesting images.
-And this time, you can see the images evolving.
+And this time, you could see the images evolving.

+### 2017

+Sadly in the intervening period, couchone was bought by couchbase and I neglected to backup the data from the service.
+Sadly this means that the interesting results were lost.